catprintlabs/bq_stream/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.

-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `PRODUCTION=false bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Testing

 An RSpec test suite is available to ensure proper functionality.
-Run `rake spec` to run the tests.
+Run `PRODUCTION=false rake spec` to run the tests.

 There is also a test with a live connection to BigQuery that be called by using:

-    $ rspec spec/bq_example
+    $ PRODUCTION=false rspec spec/bq_example.rb

-Before live testing you should be sure to have created an `.env` file in the root directory with the followng Google BigQuery credentials:
+Before live testing you should be sure to have created an `.env` file in the root directory with the following Google BigQuery credentials:

   + Client Id
   + Service Email